What Is eNPS? Score, Calculation, Benchmarks, Tips

 -

 Plan regular surveys: Run the eNPS question at least quarterly to capture fresh sentiment without creating survey fatigue.
-Tracking results every three months provides two or more data points per year, making it easier to evaluate whether your actions are working.
+Quarterly measurement provides four data points per year, making it easier to spot trends and evaluate whether your actions are working.
+Some organizations, especially those undergoing rapid growth or change, may benefit from monthly pulse checks, while others find a semi-annual cadence sufficient.
+Choose a rhythm that balances responsiveness with participation quality.

 -

 Communicate results and actions: Regularly communicate the results of your listening events and the actions you're taking to address any concerns.
-This open communication builds trust and shows your commitment to improvement.
+Communicating results and the actions you plan to take in response gives employees concrete evidence that their feedback drives decisions.

 -